We provide sexual and reproductive health

 education for those who can’t otherwise access it.

-We knew that there was an undeniable demand for education around women, girls’ and menstruators’ bodies when several of our team were questioned about our clients' reproductive functions and issues whilst handing out menstrual products at a drop in centre.
+We knew that there was a demand for education around women, girls’ and menstruators’ bodies when several of our team were questioned about our clients' reproductive functions and period issues whilst handing out menstrual products at a drop in centre.

 In discussion with gynaecologists and other sexual and reproductive health professionals, we were informed how infrequently the communities of people with whom BGP work visit medical clinics or make appointments with practitioners.

 As a result, we have developed an educational platform, running sessions and workshops to support menstruating asylum seekers and refugees, helping them to understand more about their bodies, sexual and reproductive health, to care for themselves and their flow.